bangtony2/MicVolumeService/README.md

 ## Overview
 This script is a Windows service that ensures your microphone volume stays at a constant level.
 It prevents external applications from modifying the microphone's volume, keeping it at the value set in the script.

+The script modifies the volume of the **default microphone** set in the system sound settings.
+If you change the default microphone, the service will automatically control the new default device.

 If you need to change the microphone volume, you must stop and remove the service first before adjusting the volume manually.

 ## Features